EthanHalprin/ARMeshSniffer/README.md

 # ARMeshSniffer
-Capture data from AR frames on Face mesh vertices and persist it
+ARKit project for capturing face mesh vertices from AR frames on and persist them